Login with Patreon

 ‘My success has nothing to do with you!’
 Juno wanted to scream.
 But she buried her frustrations deep down.

-“When can I return to school, mother?” she asked instead, her voice sweet and soft, much like a child’s.
+“When can I return to school, mother?” she asked instead, her voice soft and childish.

 “Return to Hogwarts?”
 Bellatrix’s eyes darkened with something dangerous.
 “Why would you do that, darling?
 We just reunited.”